 The aviation industry was among the industries most hit by the coronavirus pandemic, as governments around the world restricted non-essential trips to limit the spread of the virus.
 The pandemic erased two decades of growth in only a couple of months.
 The reduced passenger demand led to a drastic decrease in passenger traffic, less flights performed, and airlines and airports reporting huge losses.

 Facilitating global trade during the pandemic

 Air transport also provides entrance to international markets and assists in the progress of world trade.
-Close to 54 million metric tons of cargo was carried by air in 2016, generating around 47.8 billion U.S. dollars in revenue.
+Since the coronavirus pandemic began, air cargo has been crucial in delivering critical products like face masks, medical gowns, medical gloves, ventilators, and vaccines.
+Some 66.2 million metric tons of cargo was carried by air in 2021, generating 175 billion U.S. dollars in revenue.

 Contrary to road or rail transportation, the aviation industry has to pay for most of its own infrastructure and maintenance such as runways, terminals or air traffic control.
-In 2016, airports spent close to 69 billion U.S. dollars in infrastructure with Asia Pacific accounting for the majority of new airport projects in the region.
+Over the next two decades, airports will need to spend a little over 2.4 trillion U.S. dollars in infrastructure, with Asia Pacific accounting for most of the capital expenditure, following the region’s forecasted passenger growth.

 This text provides general information.
 Statista assumes no